Graph Mixture Density Networks: Abstract

 \section{Abstract}

-We introduce the Graph Mixture Density Network, a new family of machine learning models that can fit multimodal output distributions conditioned on arbitrary input graphs.
-By combining ideas from mixture models and graph representation learning, we address a broad class of challenging regression problems that rely on structured data.
-Our main contribution is the design and evaluation of our method on large stochastic epidemic simulations conditioned on random graphs.
-We show that there is a significant improvement in the likelihood of an epidemic outcome when taking into account both multimodality and structure.
-In addition, we investigate how to \textit{implicitly} retain structural information in node representations by computing the distance between distributions of adjacent nodes, and the technique is tested on two structure reconstruction tasks with very good accuracy.
+We introduce the Graph Mixture Density Networks, a new family of machine learning models that can fit multimodal output distributions conditioned on graphs of arbitrary topology.
+By combining ideas from mixture models and graph representation learning, we address a broader class of challenging conditional density estimation problems that rely on structured data.
+In this respect, we evaluate our method on a new benchmark application that leverages random graphs for stochastic epidemic simulations.
+We show a significant improvement in the likelihood of epidemic outcomes when taking into account both multimodality and structure.
+The empirical analysis is complemented by two real-world regression tasks showing the effectiveness of our approach in modeling the output prediction uncertainty.
 Graph Mixture Density Networks open appealing research opportunities in the study of structure-dependent phenomena that exhibit non-trivial conditional output distributions.